City Council gives final approval to Nederland EDC's latest $400K downtown project - Port Arthur News

 This week was the second of two approval votes needed by the Nederland Economic Development Corporation to pursue purchasing homes at 1131 Atlanta Avenue, 1125 Atlanta Avenue and 1119 Atlanta Avenue, as well as Irene’s Lounge at 147 North Twin City Highway.

-City Manager Chris Duque told council members the purchases, which are a block south of Boston Avenue in the city retail district, are part of the EDC’s town square project.
+City Manager Chris Duque told council members the purchases, which are a block south of Boston Avenue in the city’s retail district, are part of the EDC’s town square project.

 He said Executive Director Kay DeCuir detailed EDC plans to the Council, saying the intent is to demolish these structures or sell and relocate the existing homes.